 BEST VEGAN GLUTEN-FREE CHOCOLATE CHIP COOKIES

 Bonus is that these are gluten-free and oil-free and only 8 ingredients.
+You can learn all my tips on How to Bake Without Oil!
 You won’t miss the butter or white sugar, I can guarantee that.
 These are made with unrefined sweetener maple syrup.
 They are moist, fudgy and have an irresistible crispy edge.
 They are also ready in about 20 minutes!

 - maple syrup

 - molasses: This adds a wonderful depth of flavor and texture to the cookies.

 HOW TO MAKE VEGAN GLUTEN-FREE CHOCOLATE CHIP COOKIES

 Step 1: Preheat oven to 350°F (177°C) and line 2 sheet pans with parchment paper.

 Step 2: Add the brown rice flour, baking powder, salt and coconut sugar to a large bowl and whisk very well to ensure there are no lumps.
 Stir in the chocolate chips.

 Step 3: In a separate medium bowl, combine the almond butter, syrup, vanilla, molasses and water.
 Stir until completely smooth.

 Step 4: Pour over the dry ingredients and stir for a couple of minutes until all the dough comes together and no more flour is visible.
 It should be very sticky and thick, yet SOFT, not stiff.